ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 #### *property* rosette_type

-Rosette Types can be: parallel,radial,cylindrical,spherical,edge_wise.
+Rosette Types can be: parallel, radial, cylindrical, spherical, or edge_wise.

 <a id="compolyx.Rosette.serialize"></a>